-For the three months ended March 31, 2017, compared to the same period in 2016, the increase in contractual adjustments was primarily due to higher Medicaid and other governmental rebates and allowances in the U.S. and managed care rebates, due in part to an increase in gross selling prices, partially offset by the impact from the spin-off of our hemophilia business on February 1, 2017.
+For the three and six months ended June 30, 2017, compared to the same periods in 2016, the increase in contractual adjustments was primarily due to higher Medicaid and other governmental rebates and allowances in the U.S. and managed care rebates, due in part to an increase in gross selling prices and the launch of SPINRAZA in the U.S. in the fourth quarter of 2016, partially offset by the impact from the spin-off of our hemophilia business on February 1, 2017.